sadoe3/sadoe3.github.io/_posts/Fundamentals/Design Patterns/2024-01-17-patterns-AbstractFactory.md

 ## Consequences
 The Abstract Factory pattern has the following **benefits** and **liabilities**:
 1. *It isolates concrete classes*
-    * The Abstract Factory pattern helps you control the classes of objects that an application creates.
-Because a factory encapsulates the responsibility and the process of creating product objects, it isolates clients from implementation classes.
-Clients manipulate instances through their abstract interfaces.
-Product class names are isolated in the implementation of the concrete factory; they do not appear in client code.
+    * Because a factory encapsulates the responsibility and the process of creating product objects, it isolates clients from implementation classes.
+Clients manipulate instances through their abstract interfaces which means they don't need to know regarding the details.
 2. *It makes exchanging product families easy*
-    * The class of a concrete factory appears only once in an application-that is, where it's instantiated.
+    * The class of a concrete factory appears only once in an application - that is, where it's instantiated.
 This makes it easy to change the concrete factory an application uses.
 It can use different product configurations simply by changing the concrete factory.
-Because an abstract factory creates a complete family of products, the whole product family changes at once.
-In our user interface example, we can switch from Motif widgets to Presentation Manager widgets simply by switching the corresponding factory objects and recreating the interface.
 3. *It promotes consistency among products*
-    * When product objects in a family are designed to work together, it's important that an application use objects from only one family at a time.
-AbstractFactory makes this easy to enforce.
+    * When product objects in a family are designed to work together, it's important that an application use objects from only one family at a time. `AbstractFactory` makes this easy to enforce.
 4. *Supporting new kinds of products is difficult*
     * Extending abstract factories to produce new kinds of Products isn't easy.
-That's because the AbstractFactory intertace fire the set of product hot ane rested.
-Suities han sing to AbstractFactory class and all of its subclasses.
-We discuss one solution to this problem in the Implementation section.
+That's because the `AbstractFactory` interface fixes the set of products that can be created.
+Supporting new kinds of products requires extending the factory interface, which involves changing the `AbstractFactory` class and all of its subclasses.
+We discuss one solution to this problem in the [**Implementation**](https://sadoe3.github.io/design-patterns/patterns-AbstractFactory/#implementation) section.

 [맨 위로 이동하기](#){: .btn .btn--primary }{: .align-right}